psthomas/psthomas.github.io/_posts/2017-12-02-risk-return.md

 The definition of the term **risk** is tricky to pin down.
 To some, it's just a measure of the noisiness of an estimate and is measured using something like the [standard deviation](https://en.wikipedia.org/wiki/Standard_deviation).
 To others, an intervention is only risky when it could potentially underperform some target (e.g. [downside risk](https://en.wikipedia.org/wiki/Downside_risk)) or cause harm.
 The best [definition](https://medium.com/guesstimate-blog/the-confusion-of-risk-vs-uncertainty-1c6cd512aa69) that I have found is that risk is the subset of uncertainty that underperforms a target outcome.
 Because people seem to use risk and uncertainty interchangeably, and I think both are useful, I include both in my analysis where possible.

-I see the uncertainty and risk values useful for answering two separate but related questions:

-1. Do we tend to be more uncertain about actions with high expected value?
-2. Do actions with large expected value also have more potential to cause harm (or underperform the mean action)?

-If (1) is correct, I think this is useful to know because we can be more confident in taking actions even if they have a high error around the estimated impact.
-If (2) is correct, it might be ok to take actions that often perform poorly or have the potential to cause harm if they still have a high expected impact.
+The uncertainty and risk values are useful for answering two separate but related questions: **(1)** Do we tend to be more uncertain about actions with high expected value?;  **(2)** Do actions with large expected value also have more potential to cause harm (or underperform the mean action)?
+If **(1)** is correct, I think this is useful to know because we can be more confident in taking actions even if they have a high error around the estimated impact.
+If **(2)** is correct, it might be ok to take actions that often perform poorly or have the potential to cause harm if they still have a high expected impact.

 Here are how the values are calculated: